Griznt/vcf-to-csv-nodejs/README.md

 If `UPLOAD_TO_DROPBOX` is true the output file will be uploaded to your DropBox account.
 In another case the `.csv` file will be saved in `/output` directory

+### run in AWS lambda

+App can work in lambda function.
+Entry point is `aws-start-point.js`.
+Also provided `aws-start-point.yml`.